semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `--repo-url` command line option allows you to manually specify the URL of the GitHub repository in case `sem init` has difficulties finding that out.

+#### sem init example

+As `sem init` can be used without any command line arguments, you can execute it as follows from the root directory of a GitHub repository that resides on your local machine:

+    sem init

+If a `.semaphore/semaphore.yml` file already exists in the root directory of a GitHub repository, `sem init` will keep that `.semaphore/semaphore.yml` file and continue its operation.
+If there is no `.semaphore/semaphore.yml` file, `sem init` will create one.

+If you decide to use `--project-name`, then you can call `sem init` as follows:

+    sem init --project-name my-own-name

+The previous command creates a new Semaphore 2.0 project that will be called `my-own-name`.

+Using `--repo-url` with `sem init` is much trickier because you should know what you are doing.

 ### sem debug for projects

 You can use the `sem debug` command to debug an existing Semaphore 2.0 project.